 - Academic Status: Mandatory active enrollment in an accredited Florida Dental Assisting program requiring verifiable clinical hours for graduation.

-- Physical Resilience: Corporate dentistry is physically brutal.
-You must have the stamina to stand on concrete floors for 8+ hours, wearing heavy PPE (N95s, face shields, gowns) while leaning over patients without compromising your own ergonomics.
+- Physical Resilience: Must have the stamina to stand on concrete floors for 8+ hours, wearing heavy PPE (N95s, face shields, gowns) while leaning over patients without compromising your own ergonomics.

 - Baseline Certifications: Active BLS/CPR certification is non-negotiable before you touch a single patient.